Marv Bateman

-Early years
+Early life

 Bateman attended Highland High School, where he competed in football, basketball and baseball.
 He accepted a football scholarship from the University of Utah.
 He led the nation in punting in his last 2 years and became the first Utah football player to receive first-team All-American honors two years in a row.

 As a senior, he set school records for average yards per punt (48.07) and total punt yardage (3,269).
 During his college career he was also the team's placekicker, making 21 field goals (sixth in school history), converting 51 percent of his attempts and had a school record 59 yard field goal.

 In 1987, he was inducted into the Utah Sports Hall of Fame.
 In 2004, he was inducted into the University of Utah Crimson Club Hall of Fame.

 Professional career

 Dallas Cowboys

-Bateman was selected by the Dallas Cowboys in the third round (78th overall) of the 1972 NFL draft and became the starter, after the team traded Pro Bowl punter Ron Widby to the Green Bay Packers along with cornerback Ike Thomas, in exchange for a 1973 second round draft choice (#46-Golden Richards).
+Bateman was selected by the Dallas Cowboys in the third round (78th overall) of the 1972 NFL draft.
+He became the starter, after the team traded Pro Bowl punter Ron Widby to the Green Bay Packers along with cornerback Ike Thomas, in exchange for a 1973 second round draft choice (#46-Golden Richards).

 As a rookie, his progress was slowed by a sprained ankle he suffered in the second game of the season.
 He averaged a disappointing 38.2 yards per punt, but still received NFL All-Rookie honors.

 In 1973, he improved his average to 41.6 yards per punt.
 He missed one game after suffering a collision against the Washington Redskins.
 He was the backup placekicker and made an extra point in his only attempt.

 On October 30, 1974, he was released because of poor performances and replaced with Duane Carrell.